btd1337/writer/README.md

-# Writer
+# Writer — The Word Processor of the 21st Century

 **Note: this is a work-in-progress app.
 Some features may not work as expected or have not been implemented yet.**

-Writer is a word processor for elementary OS that let you create simple and beautiful documents.
+Writer is a word processor designed for elementary OS that let you create simple and beautiful documents.

 ![Writter Screenshot](data/Screenshot.png)